nadia-paz/apd311/README.md

 mkdir ~/.gc
 mv apd311.json ~/.gc/apd311.json
 ```
-Alternativaly, you can store it in your preffered location and replace the location to the file everywhere in the code.
+Alternativaly, you can store it in your preffered location and replace the path to the file in the `docker-compose` and `.env` files.

 _The next 2 steps are valid only for those, who choose to install Google SDK locally:_
 6. To add the environment variable with your credentials run in the terminal: